 As artist, educator, author, and performer Lynn Young (aka Quala-Lynn) has been active in Hawaii’s art communities for over thirty years.
 She teaches visual art in elementary schools, museums and at the College of Education, UHM.
 Her book, “Where’s My Ritspik?” features original photographs and poems that deal profoundly and playfully with language, memory and loss.
 This hand-bound book was published by TinFish Press in 2015.

-Kaipo and Adam Asing, with Bobby Ingano: This trio plays traditional Hawaiian music, in what is referred to as “the Territorial style.”
+The Bobby Ingano Trio: Kaipo and Adam Asing accompany Bobby Ingano on steel guitar, playing traditional Hawaiian music in what is referred to as “the Territorial style.”
 In the strains of their renditions of beloved classics, you will hear traces of jazz, swing, and even country, as well as echoes of the greats of yesteryear: Alfred Apaka, Jerry Byrd, David “Feet” Rogers, and Gabby Pahinui.
-They will serenade us by strolling through the room, honoring requests and accompanying hula dancers in the crowd.
+They will serenade us , honoring requests and accompanying hula dancers in the crowd.
 The Asings play with the Royal Hawaiian Band, and all three musicians have been regulars at many of Honolulu’s famous rooms, like The Halekulani’s Room without a Key and the Waikīkī Marriott’s Moana Terrace.
 They also play every Monday night at Dot’s, in nearby Wahiawa.

 Kumu Hula Patrick Makuakāne is a creative force in the hula world, known for his innovative choreography and for his halau, Nā Lei Hulu i ka Wēkiu.
 His work is grounded in the traditions of hula, but he has developed a unique style, called hula mua, that uses non-Hawaiian music to provide a new dimension to the poetry of hula.
 Born and raised in Honolulu, Makuakāne began dancing at the age of 13 and went on to study with some of Hawai’i’s most recognized hula masters, including John Keola Lake, Robert Cazimero, and Mae Kamāmalu Klein, under with whom he achieved the status of kumu hula (hula master).
 His most celebrated work is The Natives Are Restless, which will be performed at the Hawai‘i Theatre May 5 and 6, 2017.